anima-wg/constrained-join-proxy/draft-ietf-anima-constrained-join-proxy.md

 The order in which the two alternatives of step 1 are tried is installation dependent.
 The trigger for discovery in Step 2 in implementation dependent.

 Once a Pledge is enrolled, it may function as Join Proxy.
-The Join Proxy functions are advertised as descibed below.
+The Join Proxy functions are advertised as described below.
 In principle, the Join Proxy functions are offered via a join-port, and not the standard coaps port.
-Also the Registrar offers a join-port to which the stateless Join Proxy sends the JPY message.
-The Join Proxy and Registrar show the extra join-port number when reponding to a /.well-known/core discovery request addressed to the standard coap/coaps port.
+Also, the Registrar offers a join-port to which the stateless Join Proxy sends the JPY message.
+The Join Proxy and Registrar show the extra join-port number when responding to a /.well-known/core discovery request addressed to the standard coap/coaps port.

 Three discovery cases are discussed: Join Proxy discovers Registrar, Pledge discovers Registrar, and Pledge discovers Join Proxy.
 Each discovery case considers three alternatives: CoAP discovery, GRASP discovery, and 6tisch discovery.